National No Smoking Day

 - By year fifteen of no cigarettes the risk of heart disease is the same as if you had never smoked.

-If you are concerned about our incredible NHS there is another reason to stop smoking now.
-It is estimated that smoking costs the NHS £12.6bn ….
+If you feel concerned about our incredible NHS there is another reason to stop smoking on national no smoking day.
+Experts estimate that smoking costs the NHS £12.6bn ….
 Wow.
 What a difference it would make if they could use those funds elsewhere.

 There are also concerns about the amount of waste the tobacco product manufacturing process generates.
 The last estimate, from 1995, suggested that the industry produces more than 2.5 million tonnes of manufacturing waste; much of which contains nicotine and other dangerous chemicals.
 It is likely that the figures are higher today.